paltoalko/CHASE./README.md

 # CHASE.

 Example website for mobile app + with demo desktop version.
+Created with MUI and React Hook Forms.
 _This is only a showcase website, there is not an actual CHASE. app._

 ## About CHASE. and idea behind it